visvar/visvar.github.io/README.md

 If you are a (associated / alumnus) member and want to contribute, please **first read this readme**.

-If you have any questions, feedback, or feature suggestions, please ask @fheyen or @ChristianKrauter.
+If you have any questions, feedback, or feature suggestions, please @ChristianKrauter.

 The live version of this webpage can be found here: [visvar.github.io](https://visvar.github.io/).